benjaminthhansen073-pixel/THH-HUB-FIND-THE-NEEDLE/README.md

 			return true
 		end

+		-- Now put object directly in front of the locked camera.

 		moveObjectInFront(
 			object,
-			5
+			options.FrontDistance or 5
 		)

-		if noPickupCooldownEnabled then
 		RunService.RenderStepped:Wait()
-		else
-			task.wait(0.025)
-		end

 		local clicked =
-			realClickObject(
-				object
+			clickObjectBurst(
+				object,
+				options.ClickCount
+					or NORMAL_CLICK_BURST,
+				options.ClickGap
+					or CLICK_GAP
 			)

-		if not noPickupCooldownEnabled then
-			task.wait(0.025)
-		end
+		-- Restore object if the game did not remove it.

 		if object
+			and object.Parent
-			and object.Parent then
+			and oldObjectPivot then

 			setObjectPivot(
 				object,
-				originalObjectPivot
+				oldObjectPivot
 			)
 		end

+		-- Restore player.

 		if character
 			and character.Parent then

 			pcall(function()
 				character:PivotTo(
-					originalPlayerPivot
+					oldCharacterPivot
 				)
 			end)